ultra-precise/Show-Object-Properties/README.md

-This small script shows all the properties' names of an Object, including the current value of each property.
+Showing all the properties of any provided object ("a"),
+Example:

+var a = window; // shows all the properties of window object var a = document // shows all the properties of document object var a = {
+x: 5,
+y: "method"
+}; // shows all the properties of object literal "a"